Wit-K/Guide-to-CO2-Reduction/resources.md

 # Curated Resources
 *Part 5: Useful Literature for Conducting $CO_2$ Reduction*

 Below is a curated list of resources essential for understanding Electrochemical $CO_2$ Reduction ($CO_2$RR).
-To make navigation easier, these have been categorized by their primary function in your research journey.
+To make navigation easier, these have been categorized by their primary function.

 ---